TAIsRich/chuwa0808/ShortQuestions/HW2/hw2.md

 ```
 [Exception](./exception.png)

-### 17. what is the difference between final, finally  and finalize?
+### 18. What is the difference between final, finally  and finalize?

 [Final vs. Finally vs._Finalize](./final_finally_finalize.png)

-### 18. what is the difference between throw and throws?
+### 19. What is the difference between throw and throws?

 ```
 throws: